Integrable measure equivalence rigidity of right-angled Artin groups via quasi-isometry: Exploiting integrability

 Then the measurable subset

 satisfies $\mu(X_3)\ge 0.3$, otherwise

 which is a contradiction.
 Now the lemma follows with $Y_n=X_3$. \end{proof}

 Recall that a group $L$ is \emph{locally virtually cyclic} if every finitely generated subgroup of $L$ is virtually cyclic (possibly finite).
+We are grateful to Yves Cornulier for providing us with the following lemma and its proof, improving a lemma we were using in an earlier version of this paper.

+\begin{lemma}[Cornulier] Let $L$ be a locally virtually cyclic countable group with bounded finite subgroups.
+Then $L$ has a characteristic subgroup of finite-index which is torsion-free and locally cyclic. \end{lemma}

+\begin{proof} We will assume that $L$ is infinite, as otherwise the conclusion is obvious.
+We will take advantage of a result of Wall \cite[Lemma~4.1]{Wal}, ensuring that every group which is virtually isomorphic to $\mathbb{Z}$ surjects onto either $\mathbb{Z}$ or onto the infinite dihedral group $D_\infty$ with finite kernel.
+This justifies the case disjunction made in the next two paragraphs.

+We first assume that every infinite finitely generated subgroup of $L$ surjects onto $\mathbb{Z}$ with finite kernel.
+In this case the set $F$ of finite-order elements of $L$ is a subgroup, which by assumption is finite (and it is characteristic).
+The quotient $L/F$ is torsion-free, so every finitely generated subgroup of $L/F$ is isomorphic to $\mathbb{Z}$.
+Let $M\subseteq L$ be the centralizer of $F$.
+Then $M$ has finite index in $L$, it is characteristic, and it is central-by-(locally cyclic) hence abelian.
+Let $n$ be the order of $F\cap M$.
+Then the subgroup $M^n$ consisting of $n^{\text{th}}$ powers of elements of $M$ intersects $F$ trivially, and has finite index, so is the desired locally cyclic finite-index characteristic subgroup of $M$.

+We now assume that $L$ contains a subgroup $H$ that maps to $D_\infty$ with finite kernel.
+Let $\theta_H:H\to\mathbb{Z}/2\mathbb{Z}$ be the homomorphism given by the action of $H$ on its two ends.
+Every finitely generated subgroup $G$ of $L$ containing $H$ must then also surjects onto $D_\infty$ with finite kernel, and the homomorphism $\theta_G$ extends $\theta_H$.
+Altogether these give a homomorphism $L\to\mathbb{Z}/2\mathbb{Z}$, whose kernel is a characteristic finite-index subgroup to which the above paragraph applies. \end{proof}

+We record the following corollary, which is the form in which Lemma~\ref{lemma:cornulier} will be applied in the sequel.

-\begin{lemma} Let $L$ be a locally virtually cyclic countable group with bounded torsion.
-Then either $L$ is virtually cyclic, or else there exists an infinite cyclic subgroup $L_1\subseteq L$ such that for every $k\in\mathbb{N}$, there exists an infinite cyclic subgroup $L_k\subseteq L$ that contains $L_1$ as a subgroup of index at least $k$. \end{lemma}
+\begin{cor} Let $L$ be a locally virtually cyclic countable group with bounded finite subgroups.
+Then either $L$ is virtually cyclic, or else there exists an infinite cyclic subgroup $L_1\subseteq L$ such that for every $k\in\mathbb{N}$, there exists an infinite cyclic subgroup $L_k\subseteq L$ that contains $L_1$ as a subgroup of index at least $k$. \end{cor}

-\begin{proof} Suppose first that $L$ is locally finite, i.e.\ every finitely generated subgroup is finite.
-Then $L$ must be finite because of the bounded torsion assumption.

-Now assume $L$ is not locally finite.
-The conclusion is obvious if $L$ is finitely generated, so we assume otherwise.
-The group $L$ has an infinite finitely generated subgroup, which is virtually cyclic by our assumption.
-Thus there exists an infinite cyclic subgroup $L'_1\subseteq L$.
-By adding extra elements successively, we can find an infinite increasing sequence of finitely generated, whence virtually cyclic, subgroups $L'_1\subsetneq L'_2\subsetneq \dots$ In particular, as $k$ goes to $+\infty$, the index $[L'_k:L'_1]$ goes to $+\infty$.

-Let $K$ be a bound on the cardinality of a finite subgroup of $L$.
-Observe that every infinite virtually cyclic group with no finite subgroup of cardinality larger than $K$, contains an infinite cyclic subgroup of index at most $2K$: this follows, for instance, from the fact that every infinite virtually cyclic group is either finite-by-$\mathbb{Z}$ or finite-by-dihedral.